Andrew Bellis - bowmaker

 In 2012 'Andrew Bellis Number One', the first bow I made in my first workshop in Bournemouth and sold, (having made it for myself) returned home.
 Photos and text are here.

-Within the past year I have seen one fake Arthur Bultitude bow and heard about two others, and also two fake Hill bows, all stamped to deceive.
+In 2015 I saw one fake Arthur Bultitude bow and heard about two others, and also two fake Hill bows, all stamped to deceive.
 See the last part of my newsletter.

 Over the next months I will be adding a page or two of notes for those intending to set up instruments.
 I've realised a lot of knowledge has been lost about this skill and much is not taught at the various 'violin making schools'.